On Wednesday, Tim Cate earned Freshman All-America honors and accepted an invite to the USA Baseball Collegiate National Team

 In 2014, UConn struggled with injuries and youth and finished the year with a 27-31 record.
 The Huskies qualified for the inaugural American Athletic Conference Championship, defeating eventual champion Houston in pool play.
 Despite the underwhelming record, several Huskies received major individual accolades.
 Bobby Melley was named NEIBA New England Player of the Year and was one of three All-Conference first team members.

-Last season, the Huskies claimed their final BIG EAST Championship, defeating Notre Dame, 8-1, in Clearwater, Fla.
+In 2013, the Huskies claimed their final BIG EAST Championship, defeating Notre Dame, 8-1, in Clearwater, Fla.
 UConn advanced to play in the NCAA tournament for the third time in the past four years.
 The BIG EAST title was the third in UConn history joining the 1990 and '94 teams.
 UConn defeated No. 1 seed Virginia Tech in its first game of the 2013 NCAA Regional hosted in Blacksburg, Va., before falling to Oklahoma and the Hokies in consecutive games.
 The Huskies finished the season with a 35-28 record.

 In 2012, the Huskies' season ended in the BIG EAST Championship Semifinals with back-to-back losses to USF.
 UConn's overall record was 31-27-1.